 Rule 452.
 Collateral.

-(A) The issuing authority shall fix the amount of collateral, if any, to be deposited to insure a defendant’s appearance at the summary trial, which amount shall not exceed the full amount of the fine and costs.
+(B) If the issuing authority has reasonable grounds to believe that the defendant will not appear, the issuing authority may fix the amount of collateral to be deposited to ensure a defendant’s appearance at the summary trial, which amount shall not exceed the full amount of the fine and costs.

-(C) The collateral deposited may be forfeited after conviction at the summary trial and applied to payment of the fine and costs.
+(G) The collateral deposited may be forfeited after conviction at the summary trial and applied to payment of the fine, costs, and restitution.

 Comment

 The term ‘‘collateral’’ is intended to convey the dual purpose of the amount of money that is deposited.
 First, the amount deposited is used as bail to secure the defendant’s appearance at the summary trial.
-Second, the amount deposited is used as security, and may be forfeited in the event of a conviction to satisfy any fine and costs.
+Second, the amount deposited is used as security, and may be forfeited in the event of a conviction to satisfy any fine, costs, and restitution.

 A defendant may not be penalized or denied a hearing because he or she cannot pay the full amount of the fine and costs as collateral.